apache/mesos/docs/quota.md

 the role's fair share may reduce the amount of resources offered to this role.

-**NOTE:** Currently quota guarantee also serves as quota limit, i.e. once quota for the role is satisfied, frameworks in this role will not be offered any resources except those reserved for the role.
+**NOTE:** Currently quota guarantee also serves as quota limit, i.e. once quota for the role is satisfied, no further resources will be offered to the role except those reserved for the role.
 This behavior aims to mitigate the absence of quota limit and will be changed in future releases.

-If there are multiple frameworks in a role with quota set, the standard wDRF algorithm determines framework priority inside this role.
+If there are multiple frameworks subscribed to a role with quota set, the standard wDRF algorithm determines offer precedence amongst these frameworks.

 The default wDRF allocator considers only non-revocable resources as applicable towards quota.